Farnoosh63/BandTracker/README.md

 6. At least one Integration spec is in place for each page
 7. Use of RESTful routes in Spark
 8. An instance of one class appears in the method of another class
-9. Execution of CRUD functionality in methods and routes
+9. Execution of CRUD functionality in methods and routes, That includes: Create, Read (list of bands and band details page), Update and Delete
-10. Recource names will be clients and stylists
+10. Recource names will be Bands and Venues
 11. Spark routes process GET and POST requests/responses successfully
-12. Correct set up of a one-to-many relationship in a database
+12. Correct set up of a many-to-many relationship in a database
 13. README file include the details of your database names and tables
 > You may use this application as an example to show the proficiency of a level 2 student in Epicodus.
 Setup:

 This website is designed with bootstrap _version 3.3.6_ and including following files:
-* four different template files for index, layout and clients form and stylists
+* six different template files for index, layout and addVenueToBand and manageBand, ManageVenue and search
 * one custom-made CSS files
 * two java testing file for back-end and one for integration test to test the front-end
 * two java files for the method two different classes